 Write a sentence on the board with lots of ‘ands’ used within a list of items or actions.
 Ask the children to remove the superfluous ‘ands’.
-If you want to take part in a grown-ups version of this activity, take a look at this activity on the BBC Skillwise website.

 Do a bit of grammar ‘double-counting’ (or killing two birds with one stone).
 Why not get your children using commas in lists of adjectives to describe nouns.
 By doing this you will also be covering part of the requirements to create expanded noun phrases.

 With older children introduce the use of a colon to introduce a list. e.g. I like the following sports: cricket, rugby, netball and tennis.